Introduction to HPE Machine Learning Development Environment#

 aws-v100-on-demandthat you fall back to if AWS does not have enough spot capacity to run your job.
 HPE Machine Learning Development Environment will not switch from spot to on-demand instances automatically, but by configuring resource pools appropriately, it should be easy for users to select the appropriate pool depending on the job they want to run and the current availability of spot instances in the AWS region they are using.
 For more information on using spot instances, refer to Use Spot Instances.

-Use cheaper GPUs for prototyping on small datasets and expensive GPU for training on full datasets.
+Use cheaper GPUs for prototyping on small datasets and expensive GPUs for training on full datasets.

 You have one pool with less expensive GPUs that you use for initial prototyping on small data sets and another pool that you use for training more mature models on large datasets.